AIRTucha/board/README.md

 There are three primary resources which help to develop your first application based on Board:

- * The article explains motivation and main principles of the framework
+ * [The article](https://medium.com/@airtucha/board-an-experimental-typesafe-back-end-micro-framework-for-elm-8f193276ce36) explains motivation and main principles of the framework, which is basically a shortened version of this paper.
  * [Seed application](https://github.com/AIRTucha/board-seed) is a project which contains a minimal possible Board Server setup with all required boilerplate and deployment instructions
  * [Demo application](https://github.com/AIRTucha/board-demo) is a project which showcases the main features of Board framework